-Including your farm story in your freshwater farm plan is optional.
+Including the story of your orchard or vineyard in your freshwater farm plan is optional.

 However, it is an opportunity for you to set the scene and think big into the future.
 It allows you to reflect on where you have been and where you are going.
 It's a place for you to record your long-term vision and goals.
 This section is not assessed for certification and is not auditable.